genotabby/publicProjects/README.md

 Note: It is possible for a game to end before all 64 squares are filled.

-Rules were obtained from https://www.worldothello.org/about/about-othello/othello-rules/official-rules/english
+Rules were obtained from the [World Orthello Federation](https://www.worldothello.org/about/about-othello/othello-rules/official-rules/english)

 Deployment
 -------------